dijasila/GPAW/doc/documentation/manual.rst

 -----------

 The default solver for iterative diagonalization of the Kohn-Sham Hamiltonian is a simple Davidson method, (``eigensolver='dav'``), which seems to perform well in most cases.
 Sometimes more efficient/stable convergence can be obtained with a different eigensolver.
 One option is the RMM-DIIS (Residual minimization method - direct inversion in iterative subspace), (``eigensolver='rmm-diis'``), which performs well when only a few unoccupied states are calculated.
 Another option is the conjugate gradient method (``eigensolver='cg'``), which is very stable but slower.

-If parallellization over bands is necessary, then RMM-DIIS must be used.
+If parallellization over bands is necessary, then Davidson or RMM-DIIS must be used.

 More control can be obtained by using directly the eigensolver objects::